inno-devops-labs/F23-intro-course-labs/lab8/ImageArchive.md

 -   Docker Image size: `77.8 MB` using `docker images | grep ubuntu`
--   Archive size: `77 MB` using `ls -lh ubuntu.tar` (in the same directory) The tiny difference in size may be due to metadata or file system overhead.
+-   Archive size: `77 MB` using `ls -lh ubuntu.tar` (in the same directory) The tiny difference in size may be due to metadata or file system overhead, but it's not worthy like there is no compressing of the image file.

 # Run Nginx Container
 ### Running the Container